DeepspaceDreams/Gravity/database.md

 ### SpaceMap >> Galaxies

 Our Galaxy playlists on [Youtube](https://www.youtube.com/playlist?list=PLXG1UxdN3qL8iPlQNm8RAxA1p9zlXvEa8) and [Soundcloud](https://soundcloud.com/deepspace-dreams/sets/galaxy)contains all the tracks posted by our Deepspace community in [our Facebook group](https://www.facebook.com/groups/deepspacedreams/).
 Feel free to explore and listen.
+You can also find all the extracted Youtube and and Soundcloud links in our [SpaceMap Github Repistory](https://github.com/DeepspaceDreams/SpaceMap).

 ### [Our Youtube Channel](https://www.youtube.com/channel/UCx6qpL85eEaqOAb0hz5N66w)